 Proportionate Share Meeting for 2017-2018 Services:

-This meeting will be held on Tuesday, May 23rd, 2017 at 3:00 pm to explain this process, consider stakeholder input, and to determine proportionate share services for the 17-18 school year.
-The meeting will be held at the Coweta County Central Office at 167 Werz Industrial Blvd in Staff Development 1 room.
+This meeting was held on Tuesday, May 23rd, 2017 at 3:00 pm to explain this process, consider stakeholder input, and to determine proportionate share services for the 17-18 school year.
+The meeting was held at the Coweta County Central Office at 167 Werz Industrial Blvd.
 If you were unable to atend, you may call the Special Education Office at 770-254-2810 to discuss the process and any questions you may have.

 Proportionate Share Services for 17-18: